deib-polimi/katena/README.md

 ## Install and run KATENA

-The suggest way to reproduce the experiments is to use Docker (see [here](https://docs.docker.com/get-docker/) for its installation:).
+The suggest way to reproduce the experiments is to use Docker (if not installed, check this [link](https://docs.docker.com/get-docker/)).

 1. Clone this repository and navigate into the project folder
 2. To build the KATENA Docker image execute